0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 the [large oracle](../pbc-fundamentals/dictionary.md#large-oracle)
 contract.
 Deposit and withdrawal oracles are selected at random from the pool of eligible nodes.
 Chosen nodes serve in the oracle until the deposit or withdrawal limit is reached.
 Then three new nodes are selected.
-After serving a term the tokens associated to the large oracle contract will be locked in a pending status until a new oracle is selected.
+After serving a term the tokens associated to the large oracle contract will be locked in a pending status for 28 days.
 This allows for accountability in case of a dispute on the oracle that was just replaced.
 Nodes can serve repeatedly in the same oracle, if they have enough tokens (excluding the ones pending) associated to the large oracle contract.
 It is also possible to serve in more than one small oracle if enough tokens are available.